 The Daily Bulletin has been described as "a combination of breaking news, facts, highlights and a modest amount of literary comment".

-Who creates it?The internal communications staff in the office of communications and public affairs, who also produced the weekly UW Gazette until it ceased publication in 2004.
+Who creates it?The internal communications staff in the office of Marketing and Strategic Communications, (formerly Communications and Public Affairs) who also produced the weekly UW Gazette until it ceased publication in 2004.
 The editor and usual author of the Bulletin is Brandon Sweet, associate director of internal communications.

 What does it include?Whatever the editor thinks people should hear about on a weekday morning: